LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/introduction.md

 </table>

 You can also use the `App Installation` selector to fill-out the `Client ID` and`Client Secret` fields.
-If the selector is has no App Installations, then you have to do a Custom Endpoint [Application Install](conversational-cloud-applications-installing-conversational-cloud-applications.html).
+If the selector contains no App Installations, then you have to install a Custom Endpoint [Application Install](conversational-cloud-applications-installing-conversational-cloud-applications.html).
 Contact your LivePerson account representative for assistance if you need help in this regard.